-\\\NOTE: These processes are being implemented for a second time in August 2019.
-The Graduate Committee reserves the right to tweak some of these plans for the 2020 exam based on feedback from this second administration.
-Any changes will be communicated to students in early Spring 2019.
+NOTE: The Graduate Committee reserves the right to tweak some of these plans following each iteration.
+Any changes will be communicated to students in the Spring semester.

-• Narrative (up to 5 pages):

-• Each student should complete a narrative describing their progression into the engineering education field over the course of their first academic year.
+- Narrative (up to 5 pages): - Each student should complete a narrative describing their progression into the engineering education field over the course of their first academic year.
 They should describe their coursework, assistantship opportunities, and development as an engineering education researcher.
 Importantly, students should describe how and why their research interests have been shaped.
 Furthermore, they should describe their professional goals for the next academic year, the rest of the program, and beyond the program.
 Finally, this narrative should include a subsection describing how they approached and prepared for the qualifying exam as well as a subsection describing how their thinking has developed after reviewing their class assignments from the core classes.

-- This narrative may be discussed and reviewed with other students, faculty, and the advisor. - Two Mini Research Studies (approx. 2,000 words apiece): - Students will be given a prompt and asked to design two mini research studies for that context (approx. 2,000 words apiece).
+- This narrative may be discussed and reviewed with other students, faculty, and the advisor. - Two Mini Research Studies (approx. 2,000 words apiece, not including references): - Students will be given a prompt and asked to design two mini research studies for that context (approx. 2,000 words apiece).
 Such an ask of engineering education researchers happens quite often, so this does replicate practice. - Important note: this is not a prospectus for the dissertation.
 We do not want to ask students to narrow their focus too early in a program. - These studies should include a brief introduction that motivates the study, a theoretical underpinning section, and a research methods section.
-One study should be a quant-based approach, the other should be a qual-based approach, and different theoretical/conceptual frameworks should be used in each study. - Re-using text between the two studies is acceptable.
-Citations from the core classes are sufficient for formulating these studies, but students are welcome to use outside sources as they wish. - This should be only the student's individual work with no outside assistance.
+One study should be a quant-based approach, the other should be a qual-based approach, and different theoretical/conceptual frameworks should be used in each study. - Citations from the core classes are sufficient for formulating these studies, but students are welcome to use outside sources as they wish. - This should be only the student's individual work with no outside assistance.

-• Oral Exam (45 mins)
+• Oral Exam (55 mins)

 - Each qualifying class will have a list of concepts/themes that will be provided to students and faculty by May.
 The concept lists will be generated by the faculty member teaching the class and reviewed by the Graduate Committee and then the full faculty.
 Students should be conversant in the topics and be able to talk across topics and understand the relationship between topics-the goal is to demonstrate fluency in the field. - Students are encouraged to work with peers and faculty members throughout the summer to review their understanding of these concepts. - During the exam, faculty panels will select some of these concepts and ask students to demonstrate their understanding.
-Students may bring notes to the exam, but the expectation is that students will be conversant and not reliant on the notes. - Faculty may ask questions about the mini research studies as well.
-An example question might be: "In your research study, you proposed to explore X. Please explain the alignment across your research questions, selected frameworks, and proposed method." - Faculty may also ask questions related to students' narratives.
+Students may bring notes to the exam, but the expectation is that students will be conversant and not reliant on the notes. - Faculty will ask questions about the mini research studies as well.
+An example question might be: "In your research study, you proposed to explore X. Please explain the alignment across your research questions, selected frameworks, and proposed method." - o Faculty will also ask questions related to students' narratives.